MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### App is not recognized page appears

-Cloud App Security can recognize over 16,000 apps through the cloud app catalog (**Discover** -> **Cloud app catalog**).
+Defender for Cloud Apps can recognize over 16,000 apps through the cloud app catalog (**Discover** -> **Cloud app catalog**).
 If you are using a custom app that is configured through Azure AD SSO that is NOT one of the 16,000 apps, you will come across an **App is not recognized** page.
 To resolve the issue, you must configure the app on the Conditional Access App Control.

 **Recommended steps**

-1. In Cloud App Security, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
+1. In Defender for Cloud Apps, in the menu bar, click the settings cog, and then select **Conditional Access App Control**.
 1. In the banner, click **View new apps**.
 1. In the list of new apps, locate the app that you are onboarding, click on the **+** sign, and then click **Add**.
     1. Select whether the app is a **custom** or **standard** app.